 Redemption through the gospel is both the foundation and motivation of our ministry.
 As God has rescued us from spiritual death, we are called to be rescuers of others (Proverbs 14:25, 24:11; 2 Corinthians 5:20, 10:5).
 By the grace of God, many have been rescued because someone was present!

-Our goal is to have at least two trained volunteers in the public right-of-way outside of the facility every hour they are open.
+Our goal is to have at least three trained sidewalk counselors in the public right-of-way outside of the facility every hour they are open.
 Help us accomplish this objective by volunteering to pray or serve as a sidewalk counselor.
 Also, join us for specific prayer events held throughout the year.

 See the events page for dates and more information.
 Scroll down to read frequently asked questions and learn how to become a volunteer.